Whether you feel social media is a modern day friend or foe, there’s no denying the incredible influence it has on our lives.

 On Twitter, people are using hashtags to connect with others who have shared similar experiences, to reach out for support and to provide support.
 These hashtags are used regularly and are a fantastic way of finding people to chat to: #mentalhealth #depression #whatyoudontsee #BPDChat #askAshOCD #PNDHour #anxiety #mentalillness

-There are lots of depression support groups on Facebook, including our very own Peer Support Group.
+There are lots of depression support groups on Facebook.
 These groups are often secret or closed groups so that nobody, other than the group members, can view or comment on posts.

 If you use Facebook messenger, there are apps to help you track and improve your mental health.
 Like Joy, which was created by Danny Freed.
 Joy checks in with you once a day and asks how you are doing and what you did today.
 It works as a journal of your thoughts and feelings, helping you to identify patterns and triggers.